 One thing that’s not so good being middle-aged and raising a child is my lack of ability to keep up with him.
-My energy level is not what it use to be…by far.
+My energy level is not what it use to be.
 The fact that I’ve hit the menopause years doesn’t help either.
 Brody definitely loses out on backyard playing time with me, especially when it’s hot outside – I just can’t take the heat.
-Glad to have my husband around for that (he’s younger then me…with lots of energy).
+Glad to have my husband around for that.

 Luckily now, verses when I was a younger parent, I don’t get judged about my parenting style, at least I don’t think I do.
 If it does happen, I know how to deal with it.
 However, I do remember writing on Facebook a while back about making the decision not to tell Brody about where he came from until he got old enough to understand.
 Someone that I did not know commented saying that she would have been upfront with him from the beginning.
 No one knows the all story, so I’m hoping people will support our decision and pray for us.
 For the most part all I get is praise about taking my grandson in as if he were our own.

 When I was a mom the first time at 19 I was judged to my face and behind my back.
 Remembering back then, I didn’t take it very well, but I also had no knowledge of how to deal with criticism.
 So, after writing all this, I’d have to say for me, being an older wiser parent is better because of all the knowledge I have gained through the years.
 But, we all know LOVE is all children need!